News & Updates

 The Clock Is Ticking: What Victorian Businesses Must Know About the New Psychological Health Regulations

 Victoria's Occupational Health and Safety (Psychological Health) Regulations 2025 represent a watershed moment in workplace safety.
-For the first time, psychological health carries the same legal weight as physical safety: with compliance mandatory from December 1, 2025.
-This isn't just another box-ticking exercise.
-It's a fundamental shift in how businesses must protect their people.
+For the first time, psychological health carries the same legal weight as physical safety, with compliance mandatory from December 1, 2025.

 The message is clear: psychosocial hazards must be systematically identified, assessed, and controlled.
 And the responsibility sits squarely with employers.